-One in four UK young mums are skipping meals every day to provide for their children, new research from Young Women’s Trust, a charity that supports young women on low or no pay, shows.
+1 in 4 UK young mums are skipping meals every day to provide for their children, new research from Young Women’s Trust, a charity that supports young women on low or no pay, shows.

-Survation polled 520 mums between the ages of 18 and 30 for the charity to find that 28 per cent skip meals every day and half (50 per cent) skip meals at least once a week to feed their children.
+Survation polled 520 mums between the ages of 18 and 30 for the charity to find that 28% skip meals every day and half (50%) skip meals at least once a week to feed their children.

-Among those receiving universal credit, 37 per cent are skipping meals every day to make ends meet.
+Among those receiving universal credit, 37% are skipping meals every day to make ends meet.